NicoHerrig95/NicoHerrig95/README.md

 **Hi there** :raised_hand_with_fingers_splayed:

-I am Nico, a current student at the University of St. Andrews pursuing an MSc. in Applied Statistics and Datamining.
+I am Nico, a Data Engineer/ - Scientist with a background in statistics.

-I am mainly interested in *Data Analytics, Machine Learning, Probability Theory* and *Computational Statistics* - and dogs. :dog2:
+I am interested in Machine Learning, Computational Statistics and Quantitative Finance - and thats mainly what you will find on this GitHub account.